Correlation evolution in dilute Bose-Einstein condensates after quantum quenches

-Current experiments, whether with absorption or phase-contrast imaging \cite{Gring12}, have resolutions of many healing lengths $\xi$.
+Experiments, whether with absorption or phase-contrast imaging \cite{Gring12}, have resolutions of many healing lengths $\xi$.
 Hence, the decay of coherence, $g^{(1)}$, inside the sound cone is directly resolvable, but not the antibunching dip or early correlation waves in $g^{(2)}$ (which must be measured \textsl{in situ}).
 However, the correlation wave retains its structure in the \emph{scaled} length variable $x$, becoming magnified with time as $t^{1/3}$ and resolvable if the wave can survive intact for long enough.
-Simultaneously, from \eqn{g2wave}, its amplitude decays as $t^{(1+d)/6}$.
-In Fig.~\ref{fig4} we emulate imperfect resolution measurements by convolving long-time $g^{(2)}(y)$ with Gaussian point-spread functions of several widths.
-One sees that the primary correlation wave and the ant bunching dip are robust to loss of resolution, remaining strongly visible and only mildly reduced in strength even with a (typical) resolution of $10\,\xi$.
-The high-velocity component is rapidly lost.
-This resembles the distinct compact correlation wave seen with parity measurements in optical lattices \cite{Cheneau12}.
+Simultaneously, \out{from \eqn{g2wave},} its amplitude decays as $t^{-(2d-1)/3}$.
+In Fig.~\ref{fig4} we emulate imperfect resolution measurements by convolving long-time $g^{(2)}(y)$ with Gaussian point-spread functions.
+One sees that the primary correlation wave and the anti bunching dip are robust to loss of resolution.
+They remain strongly visible and only mildly reduced in strength even with a (typical) resolution of $10\,\xi$.
+The high-velocity oscillations are rapidly lost.
+The remaining disturbance resembels the compact correlation wave seen with parity measurements in optical lattices \cite{Cheneau12}.
+Thus, finite imaging resolution leads to the appearance of an effective speed limit on what can be observed in the gas.
+One may see similarity to a Lieb-Robinson bound, even though one does not formally apply here.

+To observe these waves in a simple manner, we should (A) have a gas that is long enough for the correlation wave to not meet the edge until it has broadened to a resolvable width, and (B) average over sufficiently many realizations for the correlation amplitude to emerge from the noise.